Noktomezo/amd-usb-fix/README.md

 - USB dropouts
 - Blue screens of death (BSOD)
 - Device instability

-Due to aggressive **USB power saving** enabled by default in Windows.
+due to aggressive **USB power saving** enabled by default in Windows.

 This script finds all USB devices and disables the setting that allows Windows to turn them off to save power.